ShimantoRahman/empulse/docs/tutorial/04_train.rst

 Training on the Cost Matrix
 ============================

-Measuring cost is useful, but the model is still optimising the wrong thing.
+Measuring profit is useful, but the model is still optimising the wrong thing.
 This page passes the cost matrix into training, so the model chases business value instead of accuracy.

 Setup